XMadMax/XCache/demo/testXCache/Readme.md

 By default, 'file' will be used, and all directory structure will be created.

 ### testDriver.php
-Test how 'auto-cache' a method inside a class.
+Test how to 'auto-cache' a method inside a class.

 ```php
 php testDriver.php